aframevr/aframe/docs/introduction/faq.md

 Phones with Adreno 300 series GPUs are notoriously problematic.
 Set [renderer precision][precision] to `medium` as a workaround.
 Real fix has to happen at the driver / device level.

-## Why is the gyroscope not working on iOS?
+## Why is the gyroscope / magic window mode not working?

-iOS 12.2 Safari applies new restrictions to the devicemotion API.
-Pages have to be served over `https` and the user has to enable the API manually on `Settings -> Safari -> Motion & Orientation access`. iOS 12.3 is introducing a `DeviceOrientationEvent.requestPermission` method that A-Frame will call to ask for user permission without manual steps.
+[New browser policies](https://www.w3.org/TR/orientation-event/#dom-deviceorientationevent-requestpermission) require sites to prompt the user for permission before getting access to DeviceMotionEvents.
+[Starting with iOS 13](https://webkit.org/blog/9674/new-webkit-features-in-safari-13/) DeviceMotionEvents are only available for pages served over `https`.
+Other browsers will also apply same policies and restrictions.
+A-Frame now [incorporates customoziable UI](https://aframe.io/docs/1.0.0/components/device-orientation-permission-ui.html#sidebar) to request the necessary permissions to the user.
+Make sure to update to [A-Frame latest version](https://github.com/aframevr/aframe/releases)